encoredev/encore/docs/how-to/github.md

 For a more detailed guide on linking with GitHub, see the [Setup Walkthrough](#setup-walkthrough) below.

-## Pull Requests & Preview Environments
+## Preview Environments for each Pull Request

 Once you've linked with GitHub, Encore will automatically start building and running tests against your Pull Requests.